tp-link-extender/MercuryCore/README.md

 ## Route structure

-Actual pages for the site are stored in **/Site/src/routes**.
-The structure for them might look crazy at first, but it makes it very simple to differentiate between clientside and serverside code, and layout groups help to heavily reduce boilerplate and code duplication.
+Actual pages for the site are stored in **Site/src/routes**.
+The structure for them might look crazy at first if you're not familiar with SvelteKit, but it makes it very simple to differentiate between clientside and serverside code, and layout groups help to heavily reduce boilerplate and code duplication.

 See the [SvelteKit Routing docs](https://kit.svelte.dev/docs/routing) for more information.